Fairfield Mirror: Operations

 The Mirror is distributed at Fairfield University on Wednesdays during the fall and spring semesters.
 While previously the print circulation consisted of 2,500 copies, as of fall 2018, print was reduced to 1,000 copies under the supervision of the editorial board consisting of Alicia Phaneuf, Cara Lee, and Deanna Carbone.
 However, thousands of alumni, parents, and other members of the university community read the Web edition on a regular basis.
-The circulation was then further reduced to 750 print copies.
+The circulation was then further reduced to 750 print copies, and then to 700 print copies.

 Since 2005, The Mirror has been printed weekly by Trumbull Printing in Trumbull, Conn. but began printing with the Valley Publishing Company in 2021.

 The Mirror is an affiliate of UWIRE, which distributes and promotes its content to their network.